 Three school districts were organized in the region: Sarto School No. 1539 organized in 1910, Willow Plain School No. 1588 in 1911, and Slawna School No. 1624 in 1912.
 In later years, three other schools were added: Barkfield School No. 1951 in 1919, Carruthers School No. 2188 in 1928, and Tiny Creek School No. 2344 in 1952.
 These schools operated until 31 December 1967 when they became part of the Hanover School Division.

 Restoration of Willow Plain School in the village of Sarto, in the Rural Municipality of Hanover, is being undertaken by the District School Heritage Association.
 In the 2000s, the building was part of the Manitoba Prairie Icons Program.
-It is a municipally designated historic site.
+It is a municipally designated historic site as of 2003.

 Among the teachers at Willow Plain School were Emily Bilinska (1919), Demetrius Rostocky (1919), Weston Sweet (1920), Peter Humeniuk (1920), M. Saranchuk (1920-1921), D. A. D. Wright (1921, 1922), Eugene Kozlowsky (1921-1922), Rebecca Gillespie (1922-1923), H. R. McCaw (1923), John Frank Boitson (1923-1925 & night classes), I. Goresky (1925-1926), D. M. Stephens (1926-1928), A. R. Pateson (1928-1930), Stephen Nykyforuk (1930-1946; 1957 substitute), Olga Slotiuk (1946-1949), ?
 (1949-1950), Thomas “Tom” Ladobruk (1950-1957), Andrew R. Sobering, (1957), Stan Cholka (1958), Walter Kohut (1958-1964), and Sam Letwinetz (1964-1968).